Late Jurassic

-The Late Jurassic is the third epoch of the Jurassic Period, and it spans the geologic time from 163.5 ± 1.0 to 145.0 ± 0.8 million years ago (Ma), which is preserved in Upper Jurassic strata.
+The Late Jurassic is the third epoch of the Jurassic Period, and it spans the geologic time from 161.5 ± 1.0 to 143.1 ± 0.6 million years ago (Ma), which is preserved in Upper Jurassic strata.

 In European lithostratigraphy, the name "Malm" indicates rocks of Late Jurassic age.
 In the past, Malm was also used to indicate the unit of geological time, but this usage is now discouraged to make a clear distinction between lithostratigraphic and geochronologic/chronostratigraphic units.

 Subdivisions

-The Late Jurassic is divided into three ages, which correspond with the three (faunal) stages of Upper Jurassic rock:
+The Late Jurassic is divided into three ages, which correspond with the three faunal stages of Upper Jurassic rock:

 Paleogeography

-During the Late Jurassic Epoch, Pangaea broke up into two supercontinents, Laurasia to the north, and Gondwana to the south.
-The result of this break-up was the spawning of the Atlantic Ocean.
-However, at this time, the Atlantic Ocean was relatively narrow.
+By the Late Jurassic, Pangaea had broken apart into Laurasia (Eurasia and North America) to the north and Gondwana to the south, divided by the wide Tethys Ocean.
+During the Late Jurassic, narrow ocean basins formed separating Eastern Gondwana (Antarctica, Australia, India and Madagascar), Western Gondwana (Africa, Arabia and South America) and Laurasia.
+These nascent oceans – including the young Atlantic Ocean – brought increased moisture to the formerly highly arid subtropical interior of Pangaea.

+Deep ocean basins covered the poles, inhibiting the formation of polar ice caps.
+Polar summers were ice-free.
+The circulation of ocean currents between the high and low latitudes contributed to a generally warmer climate than today.

-Life forms of the epoch
+Life forms

 This epoch is well known for many famous types of dinosaurs, such as the sauropods, the theropods, the thyreophorans, and the ornithopods.
 Other animals, such as some crocodylomorphs and the first birds, appeared in the Jurassic.
 Listed here are only a few of the many Jurassic animals: